SuvithaaaaR/issuechangelog.github.io/02-installation-guide.md

 This guide will walk you through the complete installation process for the Issue Change Log app.

+Quick overview: you can install the app directly from the Atlassian Marketplace (recommended) without any CLI or local build steps.
+The Marketplace installation requires only Jira administrator/site-admin privileges and a modern browser.

 ## Prerequisites

+You need an active Jira Cloud instance and Jira administrator (site admin) privileges to install the app.

 Before installing the Issue Change Log app, ensure you have: